 As an independent research organization, the Morgridge Institute for Research explores uncharted scientific territory to discover tomorrow’s cures.
 In affiliation with the University of Wisconsin-Madison, we support researchers who take a fearless approach to advancing human health in emerging fields such as regenerative biology, metabolism, virology and medical engineering.
 Through public programming, we work to inspire scientific curiosity in everyday life.

-Candidates should hold a doctoral degree in an appropriate field of engineering, the physical sciences, or biology (with quantitative expertise).
-The applicant must be a capable experimentalist and have experience with microscopy and biological samples.
-Previous experience in fluorescence microscopy and/or cell culture and small animal studies is particularly helpful.
-Excellent organizational and communication skills are a must.
+Candidates should hold a doctoral degree in an appropriate field of engineering or physics.
+The applicant must be a capable experimentalist with experience in optics and/or microscopy.
+Some experience with biological samples is desirable.
+Excellent organizational and communication skills are necessary.
 The initial appointment will be for a one-year period, with possibility of extension.